Prince Harry and Meghan Markle's 'inappropriate' request to the Queen

 The Duke and Duchess of Sussex tied the knot in 2018 and shortly after this they put in a request to ask the Queen if they could live at Windsor Castle because they wanted somewhere bigger than Frogmore Cottage to raise a family.

-But according to a report, the pair faced disappointment when the monarch rejected the request they made about their home.
+But according to a royal insider, the pair faced disappointment when the monarch rejected the request they made about their home.

 According to the Sunday Times, the report, written by Roya Nikkhah states, “The couple are understood to have set their hearts at first on Windsor Castle, and are believed to have asked the Queen if living quarters could be made available after their marriage.”